• Skip to primary navigation

 Baja California: Travel Safety Tips

 La Paz is not the only destination in Baja California, which has become quite a popular state among tourists.
-Other cities such as Cabo San Lucas, Ensenada and Todos Santos are popular too.
+Other cities such as Cabo San Lucas, Ensenada and Todos Santos are popular with foreign tourists too.

 ⤵️ Here are some useful tips to help you on your journey: